Dick Kimber: Recognition and honours

 Kimber was awarded an Order of Australia in 2001 for "services to the community through research projects and the recording of information of national interest in the areas of history, anthropology, Aboriginal art, ecology and land management practices in Central Australia".

 He was awarded a Doctor of Letters, Honoris Causa from the Charles Darwin University in 2006.

 Personal life

 Kimber married scientist Margaret Friedel in 1975, and they had two children.
 In 1980, Kimber resigned from the Education Department, "becoming Alice Springs' first publicly acknowledged 'house-husband'" while continuing his active writing life.

-He was passionate about Australia Rules Football, lifesaving, as well as history.
+He was passionate about Australian Rules Football, lifesaving, as well as history.
 He was the foundation captain and coach of the Melanka AFL Football Club (now West Football Club).

 Death and legacy

 Kimber died on 16 September 2024 after a long illness and, after his death Steve Morton stated that: "[h]e was a great historian.
 He knew more about Central Australian history than anybody else that I know".

-The National Library of Australia established the RG Kimber Collection for his correspondence and records; these include his correspondences with David Nash (between 1979 - 2016) and Libby Robin (1999 - 2001).
+The National Library of Australia established the RG Kimber Collection for his correspondence and records; these include his correspondences with David Nash (between 1979 and 2016) and Libby Robin (1999-2001).